-California Bureau of Real Estate article on when TIC conversion and sale requires government approval.
+California Department of Real Estate article on when TIC conversion and sale requires government approval.
 (257 KBytes, PDF)

-The California Bureau of Real Estate (BRE) has recently adopted new regulations for formation and sales of tenancy in common (TIC) arrangements involving assignment of exclusive occupancy rights.
+The California Department of Real Estate (DRE) has recently adopted new regulations for formation and sales of tenancy in common (TIC) arrangements involving assignment of exclusive occupancy rights.
 (54 KBytes, PDF)

 California appellate court clarifies that TIC conversions are not subject to local subdivision or condominium conversion restrictions.
 See pages 10-14.
 (178 KBytes, PDF)